ManiVaultStudio/JupyterPlugin/README.md

 Upon starting the Jupyter integration, a notebook is automatically opened.
 When executing scripts, an UI is automatically populated to provide user input for any argument that the script may expect.

+### Limitations

+Currently, ManiVault cannot make a notebook connection and script execution available at the same time.

 ### Running on Linux

 When using a non-system python interpreter, we have to make sure that the environment variable `LD_PRELOAD` contains the interpreter path that we intend to use in order to [prevent a conflict between the system libstdc++ and the python environment libstdc++](https://www.scivision.dev/conda-python-libstdc-/):